Jump to the Recipe

 If brownies are your favorite dessert, and you need even more healthier alternatives, we have plenty to share:

 How do you like to eat your brownies?
+Do you like these healthier options, or do you prefer something with tons of indulgent ingredients like our Rocky Road Brownies?
 Let us know in the comments below!

 Photos by Felicia Lim, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.